ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

             var el = document.getElementById('cost');
             el.textContent = '$' + total;
             -   Note that shorthand, while convenient to write can make your code harder to follow.
+*   Changing the Value of a Variable
+    -   Once you have assigned a value to a variable, you can then change what is stored in the variable later in the same script.
+Once the variable has been created, you do not need to use the var keyword to assign it a new value.
+You just use the variable name, the equals sign also known as the assignment operator, and the new value for that attribute.
+        *   i.e.
+            var inStock;
+            var shipping;

+            inStock = true;
+            shipping = false;

+            inStock = false;
+            shipping = true;